-- I.5There shall be no dumping of woody vegetation, leaves, grass clippings, brush, or other debris into a wetland resource area or associated buffer zones.
-Dumping of snow into wetland resource areas is also prohibited and shall comply with the current DEP Policy on Snow Removal.Policy.-The foregoing does not apply to the clean snow removed from the emergency access road as long as no sand or deicing materials are used and the snow is clear of all foreign debris. - I.6 While no dewatering is anticipated by Applicant, any water discharged as part of any dewatering operation shall be passed through filters, on-site settling basins, settling tank trucks, or other devices to ensure that no observable sediments or pollutants are carried into any Resource Area, street drain, or adjacent property.
-Discharges are to be set back at least 50' from BVW and IVW.-Any catch-basins drains and outfalls to be used in dewatering operations shall be cleaned out before operations begin and again once operations cease- Authorization from the Arlington DPW shall be sought prior to discharge to any municipal drainage system. - I.7 The Applicant shall hire a qualified environmental monitor who will report to the Board to be on-site as project construction advances.
-The environmental monitor shall submit an electronic report to the Board weekly during constructionsite preparation work within the 100'-foot buffer zone to vegetated wetlands, including an update on the -progress and relation to resource areas. functionality and condition of the erosion control measures, until such time that the site is stabilized.
-The Applicant shall provide the Board with the name(s), address(es) and telephone number(s) of the Environmental Monitor prior to the start of work. - Combine 1.7 and 1.8 and use wording in 1.8 for extent of monitoring.
-When there is activity (add). - I.8.
-While active construction work is underway within the 100-foot buffer zone and during the creation of the floodplain compensation area including removal of vegetation including invasive species, final grade establishment, creation of soil profile to support proposed plant species, and restoration of a diversified plant community, the Environmental Monitor shall provide monthly status reports to the Board to confirm that all activities are substantially in compliance with the Comprehensive Permit and Order of Conditions issued by the Arlington Conservation Commission.
-The ZBA may reduce the frequency of inspections or reports as deemed appropriate. -During the duration of construction and mitigation plantings or other activities permitted, tThe qualified environmental monitor shall also submit an electronic report after every rain event exceeding .5 inches of rain in a 24-hour period to the Board regarding the condition of the Property during and after the rain event.
-Such report shall also include the status of erosion control measures and any additional measures to address stormwater management caused by said rain event.
-The qualified environmental monitor will also review the developer's SWPPP inspection reports, as appropriate and necessary.
+- I.6 While no dewatering is anticipated by Applicant, any water discharged as part of any dewatering operation shall be passed through filters, on-site settling basins, settling tank trucks, or other devices to ensure that no observable sediments or pollutants are carried into any Resource Area, street drain, or adjacent property.
+Any catch-basins drains and outfalls to be used in dewatering operations shall be cleaned out before operations begin. - I.7 The Applicant shall hire a qualified environmental monitor to be on-site as project construction advances.
+The environmental monitor shall submit an electronic report to the Board weekly during construction preparation work within the 100-foot buffer zone to vegetated wetlands, including an update on the progress and relation to resource areas. functionality and condition of the erosion control measures, until such time that the site is stabilized.
+The Applicant shall provide the Board with the name(s), address(es) and telephone number(s) of the Environmental Monitor prior to the start of work. - I.8.
+While active construction work is underway within the 100-foot buffer zone, the Environmental Monitor shall provide monthly status reports to the Board to confirm that all activities are substantially in compliance with the Comprehensive Permit.
+The ZBA may reduce the frequency of inspections or reports as deemed appropriate. - During the duration of construction and mitigation plantings or other activities permitted, tThe qualified environmental monitor shall also submit an electronic report after every rain event exceeding .5 inches of rain in a 24-hour period to the Board regarding the condition of the Property during and after the rain event.
+Such report shall also include the status of erosion control measures and any additional measures to address stormwater management caused by said rain event. - I.79 All work shall be conducted in accordance with the approved erosion and sedimentation control plan.
+Within one week of final grading, weather permitting, all disturbed areas located within wetland resource areas and buffer zones shall be stabilized against erosion.
+This shall be done either by sodding or by loaming, seeding and mulching according to Soil Conservation Service Standards and the Approved Plans.
+Stabilization will be completed when the surface shows complete vegetative cover.
+Temporary stabilization measures approved by the Board's inspectional engineer will be required should work be interrupted for more than ten (10) days.

-Comment [PH42]: Board should discuss.
+Commented [PH42]: Board should discuss.

-Comment [PH43]: Board should discuss.
+Commented [PH43]: Board should discuss.